cyrusnderitu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that gives permission to execute to owner, group and other users Script that gives all permission to othe users and no permission on owner and group Script that gives mode to hello
+Script that gives persmission to all subs to execute